BrowserStackCE/examples-api-and-unit-tests-testng/README.md

   mvn clean test -P unit-test
   ```

-  To run a specific unit test, use the following command with the additional 'test-name' argument:
+  To run a specific Unit test, use the following command with the additional 'test-name' argument:

   Maven: